Devops-Interview-Prep/switch-prep/AboutMe.md

 they started this project after i joined and now it has been scaled to around 60 services and still growing.
 I manage the infra management, monitoring,  deployment workflows and the production issues , recently did the setup for dr in different region

+Gracenote is a media and entertainment data company, now a subsidiary of Nielsen.
+It provides metadata, content IDs, and related services that power search, discovery, personalization, and recommendation engines for music, movies, TV, and sports content.
+Their data is used by streaming platforms, smart TVs, car infotainment systems, and more.

+High-Scale, Real-World Problems
+Global Impact